COMBINE-lab/salmon/doc/source/salmon.rst

 to assess the potential trade-offs in time / accuracy.
 The ``--numBootstraps`` and ``--numGibbsSamples`` options are mutually exclusive (i.e. in a given run, you must set at most one of these options to a positive integer.)

+"""""""""""""""""""""
+``--biasCorrect``
+"""""""""""""""""""""

+Passing the ``--biasCorrect`` flag to Salmon will enable it to learn and correct for sequence-specific biases in the input data.
+Specifically, this model will attempt to correct for random hexamer priming bias, which results in the preferential sequencing of fragments starting with certain nucleotide motifs.
+By default, Salmon learns the sequence-specific bias parameters using 1,000,000 reads from the beginning of the input.
+If you wish to change the number of samples from which the model is learned, you can use the ``--numBiasSamples`` parameter. *Note*: This sequence-specific bias model is substantially different from the bias-correction methodology that was used in Salmon versions prior to 0.6.0 (and Sailfish versions prior to 0.9.0).
+This model specifically accounts for sequence-specific bias, and should not be prone to the over-fitting problem that was sometimes observed using the previous bias-correction methodology.

+"""""""""""""""""""""
+``--useFSPD``
+"""""""""""""""""""""

+Passing the ``--useFSPD`` flag to Salmon will enable modeling of a position-specific fragment start distribution.
+This is meant to model non-uniform coverage biases that are sometimes present in RNA-seq data (e.g. 5' or 3' positional bias).
+Currently, a single global model is learned and applied to all transcripts, as there is typically not enough information to learn a separate model for each transcript.
+However, modeling the effect in this manner can still be helpful when there is a global bias in coverage.
+In the future, we will potentially be exploring more fine-grained positional bias models.

 What's this ``LIBTYPE``?